Call Mon-Sun:

 Alternative to Meds Editorial Team

-Deficient or depleted levels of natural chemicals such as gamma-aminobutyric acid (GABA), serotonin, and dopamine — can be restored naturally, for instance, with diet and supplementation.
-With depleted NAD+ levels, we tend to also see low dopamine.3 NAD+ helps restore these neurotransmitters, and IV therapy may provide relief.
+Deficient or depleted levels of natural chemicals such as gamma-aminobutyric acid (GABA), serotonin, and dopamine can be restored naturally, for instance, with diet and supplementation.3 Similarly, with depleted NAD+ levels, we tend to also see low dopamine.
+NAD+ helps restore these neurotransmitters, and IV therapy may provide welcome relief for a wide range of conditions and situations in the field of recovery and mental health.4-13

 Conditions that restoring NAD+ may help include: